 Ready to extract some data from the API?
-To get you started, this tutorial will guide you through the process to make your first call (API request).
-You will access the Flow API from Postman (a REST client), and then pass in (specify) an object and a parameter.
+This tutorial will guide you through the process to make your first API request.
+You will access the Flow API from Postman, a REST client, and then pass in or specify an object and a parameter.
 We’ll start with a simple yet very real world scenario of requesting a subset of author records.

 First, let's make sure you have the prerequisites squared away: